rusefi/rusefi_documentation/HOWTO/HOWTO-contribute-to-documentation.md

 request process, but less nice web page rendering which start each folder by showing list of files, that's not what end users want to see.

-On the other hand, we have https://github.com/rusefi/rusefi_documentation/wiki which is displayed much nicer - and that https://github.com/rusefi/rusefi_documentation/wiki is actually implemented by ANOTHER git repository https://github.com/rusefi/rusefi_documentation.wiki.git behind the scene.
-That https://github.com/rusefi/rusefi_documentation.wiki.git repository does not have a nice Pull Request process :(
+On the other hand, we have https://github.com/rusefi/rusefi/wiki which is displayed much nicer - and that https://github.com/rusefi/rusefi/wiki is actually implemented by ANOTHER git repository https://github.com/rusefi/rusefi.wiki.git behind the scene.
+That https://github.com/rusefi/rusefi.wiki.git repository does not have a nice Pull Request process :(

 Solution?
-A combination.
-Here at rusefi_documentation both repositories are actually set to mirror each other.
+A combination. [wiki2-human](https://github.com/rusefi/rusefi/wiki) and "wiki2-technical" repositories are actually set to mirror each other.
 This way we have the nice Pull Request process on https://github.com/rusefi/rusefi_documentation and once changes are merged into https://github.com/rusefi/rusefi_documentation, complete https://github.com/rusefi/rusefi_documentation is merged into https://github.com/rusefi/rusefi_documentation.wiki.git which makes actual content nicely visible at https://github.com/rusefi/rusefi_documentation/wiki